Skip to content

 Typical use cases

-• Software Engineering Agents: Handling complex codebase reasoning and multi-step merge requests.
+• Software Engineering Agents: Handling complex codebase reasoning and multi-step merge requests (e.g., used by Cursor and Sarvam).

 • Cybersecurity Triaging: Analyzing long logs and synthesizing multi-stage attack patterns.